Rachelnk/NewsApp/README.md

 ## Description
-##### This is a web application that displays different categories of list of news sources e.g. CNN, Indpendent.
-The various sources contain articles that are frequently updated.
+##### This is a web application that displays different categories i.e. business, technology of news sources e.g. CNN, Indpendent.
+The various sources contain articles that are frequently updated, date and time the article was posted, author, an image and title .
 Upon clicking on a news article the user is redirected to the entire news article itself.

 ## Authors
 #### Rachel Kiarie